google/patents-public-data/models/landscaping/README.md

 pip install google-cloud
 ```

-Once you have the `gcloud` client installed, you need to authorize it to access Google's Cloud on your behalf.
-From your active conda environment, run this command and follow the prompts:
+Once you have the `gcloud` client installed, you need to authorize it to access Google's Cloud on your behalf. ***Don't forget this, or you'll get difficult to debug errors while running the code!*** From your active conda environment, run this command and follow the prompts:
 ```
 gcloud auth application-default login
 ```